 - Sous vide cooking may be more nutritious and better for you.
 As you are cooking food in its own juices, a lot of the nutrients are maintained instead of being boiled off.
 Another advantage to cooking food in a bag is that you don’t need extra fat like butter and oil to cook it.
 Win!

 - Cooking sous vide means you can get the most out of cheap cuts of meat.
 You can cook flank steak for longer at just the right temperature, and it will be as tender as a filet mignon.
 This moist cooking technique braises the meat and breaks down all those tough fibers.

 - Custom made cocktails and liqueurs anyone?
 It’s not that well known, but you can make the most delicious infused spirits like limoncello and cherry infused bourbon with the sous vide method.
 You can set the water bath to just the right temperature to infuse all that flavor.

 - Cooking sous vide is great for parties.
 If you’re having a big group of people over, you can cook all the meat in advance, and just whip it out when everyone is ready to eat.
 No more standing over a stove with a meat thermometer wondering if that meat is actually cooked.
-You can even make tricky dishes like this Sous Vide Duck Breast for a crowd.

 What can I buy?

 There are a couple of different devices available on the market.
 You can get an immersion circulator, which is a tool that you put in your own pot to make a water bath, and it will maintain the right temperature.
 Some of these devices can even be operated via Bluetooth or an app on your phone.

 Here are some of the most popular immersion sous vide tools: